PRodriguez19/Intro-to-shell/lessons/01_the_filesystem.md

 - Copy, remove and move files

-## Introduction to Vermont Advance Computing Center
+## Introduction to Vermont Advance Computing Center Cluster

 We will spend most of our time learning about the basics of the shell command-line interface (CLI) by exploring experimental data on the **VACC** cluster.

-Please note that more information can always be found at the [Vermont Advanced Computing Center website](https://www.uvm.edu/vacc).
+### What is a cluster?
 Let's take a quick look at the basic architecture of a cluster environment and some cluster-specific jargon prior to logging in.

 <p align="center">
 <img src ="../img/compute_cluster.png" width="500">
 </p>

-The above image reflects the many computers that make up a **"cluster"** of computers.
+The image above reflects the many computers that make up a **"cluster"** .
 Each individual computer in the cluster is usually a lot more powerful than any laptop or desktop computer we are used to working with, and is referred to as a **"node"** (instead of computer).
+Therefore, a "cluster" is a large system consisting of 100s-1000s of nodes.
 Each node has a designated role, either for logging in or for performing computational analysis/work.
 A given cluster will usually have a few login nodes and several compute nodes.

+Common characteristics of a Cluster:
++ Large memory
++ Storage shared across nodes
++ High speed interconnection network; suitable for high-throughput applications
++ Shared by many users (*Slurm is used to schedule jobs and manage compute nodes.
+We will discuss this more at length later in the course*)

-**As of March 2022, the VACC provides three clusters:**
+**As of March 2022, the VACC provides three Clusters:**
 |   | Cluster|
 |-----:|---------------|
 |  1|     BlackDiamond          |